techidaily/site-win11-tips/source/_posts/breaking-down-windows-character-map-hurdles-a-step-by-step-solution.md

 To run the system file checker tool, follow these steps:

-1. Run Command Prompt window in administrator mode (see[how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for more info).
+1. Run Command Prompt window in administrator mode (see [how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for more info).
 2. Type**sfc /scannow** into the command line and press**Enter** to start the scan process.

 ![SFC and DISM Scan](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/SFC-and-DISM-Scan.jpg)